Skip to main content

 Chat-Local Files (uploaded directly to a chat):

-• Other users’ chats cannot access it
+• Other users’ chats cannot access them

 • Best for: Experimental specs, PR descriptions, feature branch docs, exploratory work